-District 9 is a stellar example of science fiction that put both its director and star, Neil Blomkamp and Sharlto Copley, firmly on my radar.
-D9 uses the talented actor who fits the lead role perfectly, spectacular special effects, solid world-building and extremely unnerving body horror to tell a tragic, violent story and point out real issues that plagued, and still plague our world today.
+District 9 is a stellar example of science fiction that put both its director and star, Neil Blomkamp and Sharlto Copley respectively, firmly on my radar.
+D9 uses the talented actor who fits the lead role perfectly, solid world-building and extremely unnerving, grotesque body horror to tell a tragic, violent story and point out real issues that plagued, and still plague our world today.
 They said “three years” in 2009, so where the Hell is my sequel?!

 Alex Garland’s directorial debut is a master work of science fiction.
-The trio of Alicia Vikander, Domhnall Gleeson, and Oscar Isaac have the combined acting talents of an entire ensemble, the visual effects used to create the the robotic Ava are astonishing, and the writing (aslo Garland’s) is impeccable.
+The trio of Alicia Vikander, Domhnall Gleeson, and Oscar Isaac have the combined acting talents of an entire ensemble, the visual effects used to create the the robotic Ava are astonishing, and the writing, also Garland’s, is impeccable.
 It’s also worth noting that Ex Machina will probably grow even more impressive and unsettling as our technology becomes more sophisticated.

 The Fifth Element

 Whenever I think of “the future,” the breathtaking universe in Luc Besson’s action-packed sci-fi adventure immediately comes to mind.
 The world-building in The Fifth Element is amazing, with vibrant locales, costumes, cars, and weapons all playing a part in a story filled with stupendous action set pieces and fun characters.
 Bruce Willis brings his natural charm and swagger to the reluctant hero Korben Dallas, Gary Oldman’s Zorg is one of the weirdest bad guys ever, Milla Jovovich is excellent as the superhuman Leeloo, and Chris Tucker totally crushes it in a wonderfully bizarre role that almost went to Prince.